rooout/fe-simple-chatbot/README.md

 https://fe-simple-chatbot.vercel.app/

-For last update, auth doesn't work
+For last update, use google auth or testing mode to access chatbot
-Use testing mode ("Skip Authentication")

 Try to use this prompt :
 "berikan saya materi terkait AI"